Portfolio

 Human resources procurement for Manpower International

 From 1998 to the present day, iMatix built, deployed, operated, and maintained Manpower's UltraSource web-based HR procurement system.
-UltraSource was Manpower's first successful global web application and was used by clients in the US, Germany, Holland, Japan, and the UK.
+UltraSource was Manpower's first successful global web application and was used by clients in the US, Germany, Holland, , and the UK.
 We built UltraSource using C/C++/VB/ASP/SQL, running on Windows 2000 with SQLServer.
 An example client for Manpower UltraSource is NTT in Tokyo, who use it to manage work orders for over 1,500 of their suppliers.

 Industrial automation for CBR Belgium